maksimstoyanov/GET_IT_DONE/README.md

 ---

 ### Project Structure
+* `docker-compose.yml`: Defines the services, networks, and volumes for the Docker environment.

 * `client/`: Contains the React frontend application.
+* `client/Dockerfile`: Configured to run the standard npm start command for the frontend.

 * `server/`: Contains the C# backend with the GraphQL API and Entity Framework Core migrations.
-* `docker-compose.yml`: Defines the services, networks, and volumes for the Docker environment.
 * `server/Dockerfile`: Sets up the backend service and forwards port 5000 to 5000.
-* `client/Dockerfile`: Configured to run the standard npm start command for the frontend..
 * `server/Migrations`: Contains pre-existing migrations from the development phase, providing a clean snapshot of the database schema.
 * `server/GraphQL`: This directory contains schema.graphql and all its useful structures.
 The project follows a schema-first development approach.